 The Magic of Water is set in a mythical waterscape based on the legend of Hy-Brasil a phantom island that appears every 7 years in the Atlantic Ocean off the west coat of Ireland and then mysteriously disappears again.
-The groups drew ideas of what this island could look like and who would live on it and in the surrounding waters.
-The groups made large scale sculptures from a selection of their drawings.
-This fantasy waterscape was brought to life with a performance from the groups choreographed by synchronised swimmer coach Aoife Drumm.
+The young people drew ideas of what this island could look like and who would live on it and in the surrounding waters.
+The groups made large scale sculptures and a sound piece that was brought to life with a performance choreographed by synchronised swimmer coach Aoife Drumm.

-This sound piece was created using a hydrophone.
-The groups recorded sounds below the water in the pool, they also interviewed each other and talked about why they enjoy swimming.
+Using a hydrophone, an underwater microphone, the groups recorded sounds below the water in the pool, they also interviewed each other and talked about why they enjoy swimming.
 The work was made from these recordings, as well as an interview with Terry Fagan a local historian and a keen Liffey swimmer while growing up in Dublin 1.

 A slide show of images from the Magic of Water II 2019.